frank-1150/CS-148M-Project-3/README.md

 2) find 2 key indicators for successful product using Bayes theorem

+## Files
+- first discussion.pbix is the PowerBI dashboard we built for analysis
+- CS148 Project 3 Fall21.docx.pdf is the problem statement
+- Report v2.0.pdf is our final report

 ## Project background

 Cookies was founded in 2012 by Gilbert Anthony Milam Jr., better known by his stage name Berner,and